 In sum, get your SSL.

 When you do, be sure to properly transfer your URLs from HTTP to HTTPS by following Google’s detailed guidelines.
+And most hosts don’t make you pay for this.
+The exception?
+GoDaddy.

 8. Overlooking Schema Markup

 Schema markup is a code that helps bots to understand what kind of content they are crawling.
-Content such as names, addresses, and phone numbers (NAPs), books, blogs, recipes, products, and more all have similar types of identifiers.
+Content, such as names, addresses, and phone numbers (NAPs), books, blogs, recipes, products, and more all have similar types of identifiers.

 For example, blogs have publication dates, authors, and titles.
 Recipes have names, ingredients, reviews, and directions.